codeandcoffeemugs/google-analytics/README.md

 This base WordPress plugin is offered by [The App Store](http://getwpapps.com/developers) for WordPress: a place for WordPress developers to promote, support, and get paid for their work.

-Make sure to read the Getting Started guide below, and be off and running on your project in 30 seconds flat.
-Our plugin architecture splits your plugin into two versions: a *lite* version (which you will promote), and a *pro* edition (which you will sell).
+Our plugin architecture teaches you to split your plugins into two versions: a *lite* version (which you will use for promotion), and a *pro* edition (which you will sell).
 This blueprint shows you how.

+Make sure to read the Getting Started guide below, and be off and running on your project in less than 5 minutes!

 ## Getting Started